Maya Neal, MS, LMFT

 Q.What happens during the first session?

 A. I ask a lot of questions about you, your lifestyle, your history, and your concerns.
 This assessment takes just one visit to complete, and helps me get to know you as a unique individual.
 Together we will set specific goals for you, and talk about how we are going to get you there!
 I explain the therapy process to you, and of course you'll have a chance to ask questions.

 Q. How often should I have a session with you?

 A. That's essentially up to you.
 Most clients choose to schedule once or even twice a week at first, which tends to make for fast progress.
 Are you on a tight budget?
 No problem, you are welcome to come in less often.
 I'm always happy to give plenty of optional 'homework' suggestions to do between sessions, to help you make forward progress even if you can't come in weekly.

 Q. How much do you charge?

 Q. What type of payment do you accept?

 A. Cash, Debit/Credit card, Money Order, or advance payment by Pay Pal or Venmo.
 After your first session, you may also pay by Personal Check if you prefer.

 Q. Can I use my health insurance to help cover the cost of my sessions with you?

 A. Yes you can, if your insurance company will reimburse you for "Out of Network" therapy expenses.
-Just call the number on the back of your insurance card and ask if they offer "out of network benefits" for mental health services.
-If the answer is yes, you'd pay me for your therapy sessions at time of service, and I'd provide you with a detailed receipt for your payments.
-The receipt contains all the info your insurance company needs in order to be able to reimburse you for their share of the cost.
-You would submit a claim form to your insurance company, along with your receipt, to receive your benefit amount.
+Just call the number on the back of your insurance card to find out, and to ask your insurance company any questions you may have, such as what your benefit amount is per session, and if you'd have to meet a deductible first.
+I can provide you with a receipt that contains all the info your insurance company needs in order to be able to reimburse you for the cash you pay for therapy sessions.
+You would file a claim form with your insurance company, along with the receipt I give you, to obtain your insurance reimbursement.

 Q. Is there any reason to go 'out-of-network' for therapy, rather than choosing a therapist on my insurance panel?